15 Best Places to Visit in New Mexico

 The theater is just one of many venues that contribute to a vibrant entertainment scene in Albuquerque.
-For culture, there’s no end of museums, including the National Museum of Nuclear Science and History and the Indian Pueblo Cultural Center.
+For culture, there's no end of attractions, including the National Museum of Nuclear Science and History and the Indian Pueblo Cultural Center.

-If you’re lucky enough to be in New Mexico in October, take in the International Balloon Fiesta, reputed to be the largest such event in the world.
-Blessed by a spectacular setting and comfortable climate, the balloon fest will literally take you up and away with appreciation for the spirit of Albuquerque.
+If you're lucky enough to be in New Mexico in October, take in the International Balloon Fiesta, reputed to be the largest such event in the world.
+Blessed by a spectacular setting and comfortable climate, the hot air balloon fest will literally take you up and away with appreciation for the spirit of Albuquerque.

 During your visit to the city, savor the zesty flavors of New Mexico, whether you're in a funky diner or a fine restaurant.
 Diversity put Albuquerque on the map, and this is reflected in everything from cuisine to culture.

-You can never do it all in a city this grand.
-So be sure to make time for shopping, whether for a souvenir at a gift shop or a splurge at an exquisite gallery.
-The hardest part probably won’t be the price, but the array of fabulous choices.
+Be sure to make time for shopping, whether for a souvenir at a gift shop or a splurge at an exquisite gallery.
+The hardest part probably won't be the price, but the array of fabulous choices.

 Read More: Top-Rated Tourist Attractions in Albuquerque

 3. White Sands National Park